A gift emporium and letterpress print shop at the South Street Seaport Museum

 Entry to visit the Bowne & Co. store and to see some of the Seaport Museum’s letterpress collection is FREE and you do not need museum admission.

-We’re excited to announce we have a new Bowne & Co.
-Online Pop-up shop!
-We’ve launched the store with a special selection of core offerings from Bowne & Co. that will be available for a limited time: journals, writing paper, books, and of course, house-designed notecards and broadside posters.
-Seaport Museum branded merchandise like totes are also available for purchase in the Pop-Up Shop.
+Bowne & Co.
+Online Shop features a special selection of core offerings from Bowne & Co.: journals, writing paper, books, and of course, house-designed notecards and broadside posters.
+Seaport Museum branded merchandise like totes are also available for purchase.

 Custom 19th-century Letterpress Printing